MotoSPEC provides two methods for plotting chassis math channels in data acquisition systems: Data Equations and Data Tables.

 PASTING THE EQUATIONS INTO THE LOG FILE

-The Data Equations can be copied-and-pasted into the Log File Maths.
 The chassis math channels are then retained within the Log File, rather than the Workspace.
-The MotoSPEC channels in the Workspace Maths can then be deleted.

 After clicking 'Close' in the Maths form, the MotoSPEC math channels can be added to the graphs.